Bensonm3/hw7/README.md

 Features:
-Generate an HTML profile for a Github user by only typing their username 4 different color configurations are offered for their generated profile a demo gif is also included in the files showing the steps needed to create the document
+Generate an HTML profile for a Github user by only typing their username 4 different color configurations are offered for their generated profile a demo gif is also included in the files showing the steps needed to create the document.

 ![alt text](https://github.com/Bensonm3/Developer-Profile-Generator/blob/master/Screen%20Shot%202020-12-15%20at%208.05.25%20PM.png)

 Instructions: